simonnineteen90/hocus-focus/README.md

-# focus — distraction blocker
+# hocus focus — distraction blocker

 A lightweight CLI tool for macOS and Linux that blocks distracting desktop applications for a set period.
 A background watcher daemon monitors and terminates blocked apps for the duration, even after the terminal is closed.